The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The degeneration of the multi elliptic-localized solutions

-Accordingly, we consider the limitation of multi elliptic-breather solutions $u^{[N]}(x,t)$ in equation \eqref{eq:mKdV-solution-n} as $k\rightarrow 0^+$.
+Accordingly, we consider the limitation of multi elliptic-localized solutions $u^{[N]}(x,t)$ in equation \eqref{eq:mKdV-solution-xi-n-1} as $k\rightarrow 0^+$.
 Here, we mainly study the function $\Phi(x,t;\lambda)$ in equation \eqref{eq:Lax-solution-Phi}.
-If the fundamental solution $\Phi(x,t;\lambda)$ of Lax pair \eqref{eq:Lax-pair} could be degenerated into the fundamental solution of corresponding Lax pair with constant-valued function $u(x,t)$, we could know that the multi elliptic-breather solutions could be degenerated into the solitons or the breathers under the zero or constant background.
+If the fundamental solution $\Phi(x,t;\lambda)$ of Lax pair \eqref{eq:Lax-pair} could degenerate into the fundamental solution of the corresponding Lax pair with constant-valued function $u(x,t)$, we could obtain that the multi elliptic-localized solutions could degenerate into solitons or breathers under the vanishing or constant backgrounds by using the Darboux-B\"{a}cklund transformation.

 Reviewing the results in our previous work \cite{LinglmS-21} (Theorem 6), we obtain that the fundamental solution of Lax pair \eqref{eq:Lax-pair} could also be rewritten as

 where